OWASP/www-project-citizen-development-top10-security-risks/content/2022/en/CD-SEC-04-Sensitive-Data-Leakage-and-Handling-Failures.md

 ## Prevention

--Limit connectors to an approved services list
+- Limit connectors to an approved services list
 - Limit creation of custom connectors to dedicated personnel
 - Monitor platforms for data flow outside the organizational boundary, including multi-hop paths
 - Work with the business to understand the citizen development needs and provide simple alternatives that meet security requirements